DorBitton/LFCS-official/stuff/Networking.md

 Network Manager

-* Its purpose is to automatically detect, configure, and connect to a network whether wired or wireless such as VPN, DNS, static routes, addresses, etc which is why you'll see #Configured by NetworkManager in /etc/resolv.conf, for example.
+* Its purpose is to automatically detect, configure, and connect to a network whether wired or wireless such as VPN, DNS, static routes, addresses, etc which is why you`ll see #Configured by NetworkManager in /etc/resolv.conf, for example.
 Although it will prefer wired connections, it will pick the best known wireless connection and whichever it deems to be the most reliable.
-It will also switch over to wired automatically if it's there.
+It will also switch over to wired automatically if it`s there.
-  It's not necessary and many (including me) disable it as most would rather manage their own network settings and don't need it done for them.
+  It`s not necessary and many (including me) disable it as most would rather manage their own network settings and don`t need it done for them.
 * `systemctl stop NetworkManager.service`
 * `systemctl disable NetworkManager.service`